 Hillman Interns have the largest time commitment and greatest involvement with the Institute’s events and programs.
 Hillman Interns develop content and programs for our robust K-12 ethics education initiatives.
-Hillman Interns also attend all Prindle Institute events, contribute articles to The Prindle Post, and create their own individual projects.
+Hillman Interns also attend all Prindle Institute events and create their own individual projects.
 Applications for the Hillman Internship, supported by the Anne and Charles Hillman Student Intern Fund, are closed for the 2020-21 academic year.
 Please contact Linda Clute (firstname.lastname@example.org) with any questions about the internship or the application.

 Ready to commit?

 - Attend and help out at every Prindle Institute event

 - Work in a small interest group to develop programming for our K-12 ethics education initiatives

 - Develop and facilitate at least one lunch discussion session for the First-Year Intern program with another Hillman Intern